NicoloCavalli95horses/KMS-web-testing/content/01 Notes/COOP (Cross-Origin Opener Policy).md

 console.log(newTab.opener); // this has a reference to the other tab
 ```

-With `Cross-Origin-Opener-Policy: same-origin` every window is isolated, and `window.opener` is set to `null`
+With `Cross-Origin-Opener-Policy: same-origin` every window is isolated, and `window.open` is set to `null`

 ---
 #### References